ALExandErKyRO27683/CaLWIobCrY/4P4/aov/collaborative-learning_eO8kx_1747931644.md

 Copyright (c) 2018 Piotr Migdał

-of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights copies of the Software, and to permit persons to whom the Software is
+of this software and associated documentation files (the "Software"), to deal copies of the Software, and to permit persons to whom the Software is

 The above copyright notice and this permission notice shall be included in all